pandas-dev/pandas/doc/source/io.rst

 These, by default, index the three axes ``items, major_axis, minor_axis``.
 On an ``AppendableTable`` it is possible to setup with the first append a different indexing scheme, depending on how you want to store your data.
-Pass the ``axes`` keyword with a list of dimension (currently must by exactly 1 less than the total dimensions of the object).
+Pass the ``axes`` keyword with a list of dimensions (currently must by exactly 1 less than the total dimensions of the object).
 This cannot be changed after table creation.